Artist-Blacksmith's Association of North America: History

 The Artist-Blacksmith's Association of North America was formed in 1973 with twenty-seven members.
 There are now 4000 members.

 Publications

-ABANA publishes two magazines: The Hammer's Blow and The Anvil's Ring.
+ABANA publishes two magazines on a quarterly basis: The Hammer's Blow and The Anvil's Ring.

 Conferences

-ABANA holds a biennial conference to education successive generations of blacksmiths and showcase modern and traditional blacksmithing to the general public.
+ABANA holds a biennial conference to educate successive generations of blacksmiths and showcase modern and traditional blacksmithing to the general public.
 ABANA conferences typically have a gallery space to showcase the work of their members, educational spaces to provide hands-on demonstrations to all levels of smiths (novice to advanced), and demos by local and international demonstrators including artist-blacksmiths, farriers, bladesmiths, and toolsmiths.
 Each conference is held at a new location with the assistance of local ABANA affiliate blacksmith groups.

 Starting in 2021, ABANA held the first Iron to Art Festival which, in part, celebrated their new home office and museum space in Johnstown, Pennsylvania.

+In June 2024, ABANA will celebrate its 50th Anniversary by holding a conference in Johnstown.
+Also scheduled is a blacksmith competition to be held in Johnstown's Central Park.

 The past locations by year are as follows: